TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/components/drivers/ipc_notify.md

 - IPC Notify cannot be used to talk to clients running Linux OS

+- Ability to generate interrupt when the underlying IPC HW/SW FIFO is free to send messages (i.e. only FIFO status polling mode is supported)

 ## Important Usage Guidelines

 - To balance low latency performance vs flexiblility to end user, below contraints are introduced in the API